mikemcbride/website/src/writing/clearing-intervals/index.md

 ## setInterval

 The `setInterval` method looks very similar.
-It also takes a callback function and an a delay/interval parameter.
+It also takes a callback function and a delay/interval parameter.
 The main difference is that instead of running the callback function once after the provided delay, it continuously runs the function.
 So if we have this:

 ```js
 setInterval(function() {